Let’s get this straight from the start; it’s called the South Carolina Lowcountry, not the “Low Country”.

 Beaufort Restaurants

-A few of the top restaurants in Beaufort include Plums (a longtime favorite of mine), Panini’s, Fish Camp, Black Sheep, Magnolia Bakery Cafe, Wren, Saltus, and Hemingway’s Bistro.
+A few of the top restaurants in Beaufort include Plums, Panini’s, Fish Camp, Black Sheep, Magnolia Bakery Cafe, Wren, Saltus, and Hemingway’s Bistro.

 Things To Do in Beaufort